sandungxs/MARACAS/README.md

 ## What is MARACAS?

-MARACAS is a computational pipeline specifically designed for the analysis of RNA-seq and ChIP-seq data for **microalgae**.
+MARACAS is an automatic computational pipeline specifically designed for the analysis of RNA-seq and ChIP-seq data for **microalgae**.
 MARACAS starts processing raw fastq files and it generates lists of differentially expressed genes for RNA-seq data and lists of genomic loci in bed format for ChIP-seq data.
 The analysis are performed according to user specified parameters.
 Reports in html and pdf format are produced for easy